 Downtown streets mill and overlay — $2 million (2018 G.O.
 Bond, 2018A issuance)

-Plans on this project, which includes a mill and overlay on downtown streets between Adams Boulevard and Hensley Boulevard and between Keeler Avenue and Cherokee Avenue, are approximately 60 percent complete.
+Plans on this project, which includes a mill and overlay on downtown streets between Adams Boulevard and Hensley Boulevard and between Keeler Avenue and Cherokee Avenue, are approximately 75 percent complete.
 The project will need to be coordinated with several other projects either currently ongoing or set to begin in the near future in the downtown area — including construction of the Tower Center at Unity Square.
-Because of this, Siemers said, “It’s likely construction on the mill and overlay project will begin next summer.”
+Because of this, construction on the mill and overlay project will likely be delayed until next summer.

 Frank Phillips rehab from Keeler to Sunset — $775,000 (2018 G.O.
 Bond, 2018C issuance)

-Plans on this project are about 50 percent complete.
-Construction is set to begin this fall.
+Bids opened for this project Sept.
+16. Construction is set to begin this fall.

 13th Street rehab from Cherokee Avenue to Garden Street — $450,000 (2018 G.O.
 Bond, 2018C issuance)